rlew631/presstamfg/README.md

 Run `yarn build` and `firebase deploy` to deploy the app to: presstamfg.web.app

 ToDo:
+- delete header og.js
+- Link to the xometry profile on the site.
+Have their logo/banner to redirect
 - Get a better pic of the welded part
 - Put in payment methods accepted somewhere???
 - Crop and edit part pics from folder on the desktop